jknafou/TransCorpus/README.md

         "language": "en"
     }
 ```
 Where each line of the corpus is a different document.
+For the moment, a life-science corpus is available comprising about 28GB of raw text, 22M of abstracts from PubMed.
+The database it is made of can also be downloaded using ```transcorpus download-database bio```.

 # Deployment
 ## Requirements: